 Cathy’s talk has given me the confidence to trust J(8) to know what is best for him.
 He loves books and he loves learning.
 Next year I intend to respect his wishes if there are days – or longer periods – when he doesn’t want to do Toe By Toe.
 He’ll get there in the end.
 Our relationship is more important than the rate at which he learns to decipher phonics.

-Oh – and, to Cathy’s astonishment, her other dyslexic child was inspired by a love of mythology to do Classics GSCE at age 14.
-She passed with a B!
+Oh – and, to Cathy’s astonishment, her other dyslexic child was inspired by a love of mythology to take Classics GSCE at age 16 – she passed!